-- 6. The Paramedic shall document all items required on the Kentucky EMS Ambulance Run Report including the usual patient assessment, medical history, and surrounding events information.
-It is especially important to note: - Body position and location when discovered, including differences from when last seen alive. - Patient condition when last seen alive. - Clothing and condition of clothing. - Conditions of residence/business/location found. - Statements made on the scene by significant individuals. - Any unusual circumstances. - 7.
-If the Paramedic determines a patient to be dead, the paramedic shall remain on the scene until the arrival of a law enforcement officer or until the Paramedic is released from the scene by the coroner.
+- 6. The EMS provider shall document all items required in the patient care report including the usual patient assessment, medical history, and surrounding events information.
+It is especially important to note: - Body position and location when discovered, including differences from when last seen alive. - Patient condition when last seen alive. - Clothing and condition of clothing. - Conditions of residence/business/location found. - Statements made on the scene by significant individuals. - Any unusual circumstances.